meant-ion/TuringMod/README.md

 	- !who: reiterates the streamer's bio/summary

+	- !tags: gets and returns all tags currently applied to the stream

 	- !song: returns the name and artist of the song currently playing on stream through Spotify

 	- !skipsong: collects requests to skip the current track and if it hits a threshold, skips the track itself